saucelabs/testrunner-toolkit/docs/cli-reference.md

 sidebar_label: CLI Reference
 ---

+This page provides information for `saucectl`, the command line interface of the Sauce Labs Testrunner Toolkit.

 ## `saucectl`

-`saucectl` is a command line interface for the Sauce Labs Testrunner Toolkit.
-[This repository](https://github.com/saucelabs/testrunner-toolkit) contains the Go binary that you use to kick off tests.
+[This repository](https://github.com/saucelabs/saucectl) contains the Go binary that you use to kick off tests.

 ### Development Requirements
  * [Go](https://golang.org/) (v1.14 or higher)